tanhuy998/context-js/README.md

     prop;

-    // inject a instance of AutoBindClass to the parameter constructor(component = AutoBindClass) {
+    // inject a instance of ComponentA to the parameter constructor(component = ComponentA) {
     super();

     this.prop = component;